ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

     The Streamlit app will open in your default web browser.

 4. **For testing the functionalities:**
+    Ensure that the flask server is running.<br/>

-    Navigate to the 'flask_app' folder and run the 3 test scripts by the following code:
+    After that, navigate to the 'flask_app' folder and run the 3 test scripts by the following code:

     ```bash
     pytest <test_case_filename>.py